DIDSR/bias.myti.report/README.md

 ---

 ### Page 2 (Variables Page)
-1. Click the icons to display detailed information on corresponding variables.
+1. Click the icons to display detailed information for corresponding variables.
 2. Specify corresponding column names in the *csv* file to variables.

 Click the 'Next Page' button on bottom left after all steps are finished and navigate to the next page.